-Here are the best book releases of 2019!
+Here are my reviews of the book releases of 2019.
 Whenever you make a purchase through one of these links, Keeping Up With The Penguins gets a small cut at no extra cost to you – you’re helping to keep us keeping up, thank you!

 Don’t forget you can get more reviews of the latest and greatest new releases right here.

 The Turn Of The Screw by Ruth Ware

 I’d seen The Turn Of The Key by Ruth Ware billed as a modern-day Turn Of The Screw.
 Now, I’m not a Henry James fan (far from it!), but that description drew me in: it’s a story ripe for adaptation!
 A governess alone with weird children in an isolated house, complete with bitter housekeeper, mysterious caretaker, and unexplained bumps in the night?
 Yes, please!
 Penguin Random House Australia was kind enough to send me a copy for review.

 It’s a very contemporary take, but the supernatural elements keep it in Turn Of The Screw territory, away from your Girl On The Trains and your Gone Girls.
 It was chilling, more than outright scary, and the twists kept coming right up until the final page.
 I’m not one for the supernatural or the paranormal—I find the natural, normal world to be quite enough to deal with, thank you—but I still found myself creeped out.

 If you like your non-fiction niche, but comprehensive, I’ve got the book for you!
 Text Publishing was kind enough to send me a copy of The Mosquito, by Timothy C. Winegard, for review.
 I wish they’d sent a reminder to warn everyone in my life that they were about to get hit with a barrage of mosquito-related fun facts.